 Furthermore, there’s a community repository for people to provide scripts to the TE3 community.
 These are divided up into basic and intermediate.
 There are some really good, useful scripts here.

 You can simply copy some measures from here and paste them into the Tabular Editor 3 and save them as Macro.
 With this, you can automatically create simple measures.

 Another thing that I think is really interesting is that if we go to Total Sales and then click on it, there’s a Macro that allows us to create time intelligence measures for every selected measure.

 And so, if we click on that, it automatically generates month to date (MTD), previous year (PY), quarter to date (QTD), year over year (YoY), year over year percentage (YoY%), and year to date (YTD).

-For those of you who are Analyst Hub users, go Analyst Hub and you search tabular in the Raw Code application.
+For those of you who are Analyst Hub users, go to Analyst Hub and search for tabular in the Raw Code application.
 You’ll find a whole series of scripts, where you can copy the codes directly into TE3 as well.